AdobeDocs/campaign-classic.en/help/configuration/using/data-oriented-apis.md

 ---
 # Data oriented APIs{#data-oriented-apis}

-Data oriented APIs let you address the entire datamodel.
+Data oriented APIs let you address the entire data model.

-## Overview of the datamodel {#overview-of-the-datamodel}
+## Overview of the data model {#overview-of-the-datamodel}

 Adobe Campaign does not offer a dedicated read API per entity (no getRecipient or getDelivery function, etc.).
 Use the QUERY & WRITER data read and modification methods to access the data of the model.